grisp/grisp_connect/docs/grisp_connect_architecture.md

  - Perform synchronous requests
  - Start asynchronous requests
  - Reply to a request
- - Send and error result for a request
+ - Send an error result for a request
  - Send asynchronous notifications
- - Send generic errors

-When performing an asynchronous request, the caller can give an opaque context term, that will given back when receiving a response or an error for this request, allowing the caller to handle the asynchronous operation without having to store information locally.
+When performing an asynchronous request, the caller can give an opaque context term, that will be given back when receiving a response or an error for this request, allowing the caller to handle the asynchronous operation without having to store information locally.